mateuszjancy/intro-to-akka-stream/Readme.md

 * Nice way of representing abstraction.
 * Simple to use.
-* Is it easy to read?
+* Are they easy to read?
 * Is boilerplate code painful?
-* How to rewrite from for expression.
+* For expression equivalent for complex processing.

 ```scala
  for {